kousu/hashapass/README.md

-In a world of shortening attention spans and exploding password use, most people use _one password across several accounts_, making common attacks like the [LinkedIn hack](FIXME) and the [PS3 break-in](FOXYOU) and probably a lot more that no one is aware even occurred viciously dangerous.
+In a world of shortening attention spans and exploding password use, most people use _one password across several accounts_, making common attacks like the [LinkedIn hack](FIXME) and the [PS3 break-in](FOXYOU) and those no one is even aware of viciously dangerous.
 The security-savvy obsessively use _distinct passwords everywhere_, which requires keeping an insecure copy on paper, in an online password manager from a company you can't necessarily trust,